aleo-football-manager/serengeti/README.md

 The FE for the game utilizes key multisig features using the Puzzle Wallet and Puzzle SDK described below. <br /> <br />
 The game is split into 3 Leo Programs described below:
 1. Puzzle Pieces token program (with _n_ of _n_ programmable multisig functions)
-2. Multiparty PVP utils program (Modified to accept array of 11 u8's instead of a single field var)
+2. Multiparty PVP utils program (Modified to accept array of 11 u8's for the formation, instead of a single field var)
 3. Football Game program

 <br />